 We believe the college scholarship is a valuable opportunity to encourage people to see the connection between money and faith, as well as to recognize students who are committed to academic achievement and expressing their faith values in the wider world.

-- The student or the student’s parent or legal guardian must have owned or used an Everence product for at least 12 months prior to Feb.
-28, 2013.
+- The student or the student’s parent or legal guardian must own or be using an Everence product that has been in effect for at least 12 months prior to Feb.
+28, 2014.

 - The student must be enrolled full time (at least 12 credit hours) in an accredited two- or four-year undergraduate or trade school program.